Financing multiple rental properties: A beginner's guide

 Instead of taking out separate loans for each rental property, a blanket mortgage allows investors to group multiple properties under one financing agreement.
 Like a traditional home loan, it’s secured by the properties being purchased.

-But since it covers several properties, it can be divided into portions – so if you sell one property, you only need to repay the part of the loan tied to that specific property.
+Since it covers several properties, it can be divided into portions – so if you sell one property, you only need to repay the part of the loan tied to that specific property.
+But these loans may have risky provisions like higher interest rates and balloon payments.
+Missing payments for one property can risk them all.

 Portfolio loan

-If you’re looking to finance more than 10 rental properties, Freddie Mac and Fannie Mae’s programs may not be enough.
+If you’re looking to finance more than 10 rental properties, Freddie Mac’s and Fannie Mae’s programs may not be enough.
 That’s where a portfolio loan might come in.

 Other options for financing multiple rental properties

 If the options above don’t work for you, there are still other ways to finance your investment.
-You might be able to tap into the equity in your current home, take out a cash-out refinance, or use a hard money loan.
+You might be able to tap into the equity in your current home, or use a hard money loan.
 In some cases, the seller may be willing to finance the property directly.

-- Cash-out refinancing: Replace your current mortgage with a new, larger one and take the difference in cash.
-This gives you money to invest in new properties, but you’ll have to start over with a new loan term.
+• Cash-out refinancing: Replace your current mortgage with a new, larger one and take the difference in cash.² This gives you money to invest in new properties, but you’ll have to start over with a new loan term.

-- Hard money loan: These loans have higher interest rates but faster approval times, which makes them a good option for fix-and-flip projects.
+• Hard money loan: Based on collateral more than financial factors, hard money loans have higher interest rates but faster approval times, which makes them a good option for fix-and-flip projects.
+Examples of these loans would be debt-service coverage ratio (DSCR) loans or bridge loans.

-- Seller financing: The property seller acts as the lender instead of a bank.
+• Seller financing: The property seller provides financing, instead of a traditional lender.
 Terms can be flexible, but sellers often charge high interest rates and require large down payments.
 The terms are also typically short.

 All financing options have their advantages and disadvantages, and the right one for you depends on your long-term investment goals and risk tolerance.